Accidents With Uninsured Or Underinsured Motorists

 Any time you are involved in a car collision, it’s a good idea to speak to an experienced lawyer in Las Vegas about your options both for covering the costs of the collision and for protecting yourself against the other driver.
 Even if you clearly were not at fault and the other driver seems kind at the scene of the accident, car collisions can be very expensive and some individuals may file legal action against the other driver even if the collision was their fault.
 Be sure to at least speak to an attorney just so you can get a better understanding of what is likely to happen.
 Act as soon as you can – if you do end up wanting to take legal action against the other driver, you only have two years from the time of the incident to file the paperwork.

-At Harris & Harris Injury Lawyers, we know how overwhelming and stressful it may be to be in a collision with an uninsured or underinsured motorist.
+We the lawyers from Harris & Harris Las Vegas injury claim know how overwhelming and stressful it may be to be in a collision with an uninsured or underinsured motorist.
 We have over 15 years of experience handling such cases throughout Las Vegas and can ensure we’ll do everything to ensure you get the best result.

 Call Harris & Harris Injury Lawyers today on (702) 384-1414.
 You can also submit our online contact form and we will get back to you promptly.